Griff-Kyal/Data-Engineering/spotify-charts-pipeline/readme.md

 ## Scalability Notes

 - For large files, the `spotify_db_loader.py` uses `read_csv(chunksize=135000)` and PostgreSQL’s `COPY` for faster loads and more stable memory allocation
-- Convert intermediate files to **Parquet** for better performance and compression
+- Converted intermediate files to **Parquet** for better performance and compression
 - The same structure can be adapted to cloud databases (BigQuery, Snowflake)

 ---